Nelsoncrasta/MARKETING-CAMPAIGN-ANALYSIS-BY-SQL/README.md

 **ROI**
 a.YouTube_Blogger delivered the highest ROI at ~377 %, making it the most successful campaign by a wide margin and a conversion rates from lead to order of about 19%
-ddd
-b.Facebook_Retargeting ranked second with an ROI of about 201 % and it has a highest conversion rates from leads to order(21%) c.Instagram_Tier2 performed the worst, recording only ~63 % ROI and also has the lowest conversion rate only 3% d.Campaigns with ROI below 100 %—including Facebook_Tier1, Facebook_Tier2, Google_Wide, and Instagram_Tier2—can be considered unsuccessful.
+b.Facebook_Retargeting ranked second with an ROI of about 201 % and it has a highest conversion rates from leads to order(21%)
+c.Instagram_Tier2 performed the worst, recording only ~63 % ROI and also has the lowest conversion rate only 3%
+d.Campaigns with ROI below 100 %—including Facebook_Tier1, Facebook_Tier2, Google_Wide, and Instagram_Tier2—can be considered unsuccessful.

 **COST TO ACQUIRE LEADS AND ORDERS** a.Best Overall Performer: YouTube_Blogger offers the strongest cost efficiency—moderate lead cost but the lowest cost per order, showing excellent lead-to-order conversion.